Is the Texas Automobile Insurance Plan (TAIPA) Cheap?

 If you are a high-risk driver, then you will not be paying ‘cheap’ prices for car insurance even if you qualify for TAIPA.

 Remember: TAIPA is for drivers who cannot obtain car insurance anywhere else.
 For many Texas drivers, TAIPA is their only option for car insurance.

 TAIPA’s car insurance is much more expensive than ordinary car insurance for low-risk drivers, which is why it’s the last resort for drivers who have no other option.

 If you qualify for TAIPA, then you will still receive car insurance through an ordinary insurance company.

-After your TAIPA application is submitted, you are assigned to the high risk or assigned risk auto insurance pool.
+After your TAIPA application is submitted, you are assigned to the high-risk or assigned risk auto insurance pool.
 Insurance companies in Texas must accept a certain number of drivers from this pool every year.
-Each company’s quota is proportional to their market share in Texas.
+Each company’s quota is proportional to its market share in Texas.
 If a company like GEICO has a 10% market share in Texas, for example, then 10% of the high-risk TAIPA insurance pool is assigned to GEICO.

 Once your TAIPA insurance application has been accepted and processed, you’ll have car insurance through your assigned company.